EliosK3/DOWNFLOWGO/README.md

 Favalli, M. et al. (2005).
 “Forecasting lava flow paths by a stochastic approach”.
 Geophysical Research Letters 32(3).
 issn: 0094- 8276. https://doi.org/10.1029/2004gl021718.**

-This version of DONWFLOWGO is the result of a collaborative effort involving the master’s thesis of Jenna Diamico (UB), coding contributions from Tristan Engels, and my own work Oryaëlle Chevrel.
-An AI language model (ChatGPT, OpenAI) was used to support code formulation and text refinement; all scientific decisions and responsibility remain with the authors.

 ## Description of the package
 This package includes :